material-motion/material-motion/specifications/runtime.md

     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

-Our circleView now has two Intentions and one executor, a PhysicalSimulationActor.
+Our circleView now has two Intentions and one Actor, a PhysicalSimulationActor.
 Both Intentions are provided to the Actor instance.

 The Actor now knows the following: